 Additional Dog Coat Measurements for a Custom Fit

-Tip: Girth is measured at the widest part of the body (usually in the chest area, right behind the front legs), but depending on your dog’s build, for a blanket-style coat you may want the belly bands to sit a little further down the body.
-The neck wrap will keep the coat from sliding back and the wider chest forward of the band will keep it from sliding forwards.
-You can also the bands wider with a tapered fit for a similar hold with more chest coverage, but that wasn’t viable for my project due to our dogs’ notably different chest girths.
+Girth is measured at the widest part of the body (usually in the chest area, right behind the front legs), but depending on your dog’s build, for a blanket-style coat you may want the belly bands to sit a little further down the body.
+The neck wrap will keep the coat from sliding back and the wider chest forward of the bands will keep it from sliding forwards.
+You can also make the bands wider with a tapered fit for a similar hold with more chest coverage, but that wasn’t viable for my coats due to our dogs’ notably different chest girths.